samd-systems/palo-alto-labs/README.md

 Labs are executed and validated in an EVE-NG virtual lab environment to simulate real-world network topologies, routing domains, and security enforcement scenarios.

-The emphasis is on non-trivial configurations, observable system behavior, and validation of outcomes rather than walkthrough-style or tutorial-based exercises.
+The emphasis is on non-trivial configurations, system behavior analysis, and validation of outcomes rather than walkthrough-style or tutorial-based exercises.

 ---